Paxos, Greece: A quaint island idyll that floats off the southern tip of Kerkyra. Paxos may not be as unknown as it once was.

 Vassilis Restaurant serves up Greek classic dishes with a contemporary twist.
 For instance, giouvetsi prepared with locally sourced octopus, or seafood linguini flavoured with Greek herbs.

 Nassos Restaurant, Loggos

-Do you have any additional questions about visiting Paxos, Greece or planning a trip to Greece in general?
-I have lived in Greece for the last three years.
+Do you have any additional questions about visiting Paxos, Greece, or planning a trip to Greece in general?
+I have lived in Greece for the last four years.
 I am more than happy to assist you with any questions or queries that you might have.